min2ha/ukwa-site/content/target/56127/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Brexit bill on the brink: Labour, Scots and Welsh gang up to DERAIL the plan amid warnings May will be forced out of her job

 Labour, Nicola Sturgeon and the Welsh government threatened to band together to derail the Repeal Bill that ends the EU’s power over Britain.